overdodactyl/ShadowFox/README.md

 Look for a folder titled `chrome`.
 This folder does not exist by default, so if you don't see it, create it yourself.

-You can now dowload the zip file of this repository, and put the userContent-about_pages.css file in your `chrome` folder.
+You can now download the zip file of this repository, and put the userContent.css file in your `chrome` folder.

-*_IMPORTANT_: if you already have a userContent.css file, copy the contents of `userContent-about_pages.css` to your existing file.
-If you do not, change the name of `userContent-about_pages.css` to `userContent.css`.
+*_IMPORTANT_: if you already have a userContent.css file, combine the contents of the two files as to not lose any changes you have made.

 ## What do the changes look like?